gleekl/chronos/README.md

 ## Challenges
 ### PostgreSQL Database Relationships.
-The initial
+Learning PostgreSQL was definitely easier than when I was introduced to MongoDB.
+Having that initial exposure to a NoSQL database then moving on to an SQL database definitely helped.
+I am still currently working on learning about relational database and I certainly faced quite a few difficulties as I worked on the project.
+Initially, it was not too difficult.
+The difficulty came when I needed to make changes to the schemas of each data table.
+I saw that some of the initial relationships I made during the planning phase did not make sense when I finally got to the coding part of the project.

 ### Linking the stopwatch timer to the database
-This is a challenging
+Currently, the stopwatch timer is not linked to the database and is currently just a plain timer.
+It is challenging to get it to work and to link it to the database but as of now, it is a WIP feature.

 ## Acknowledgement
-A big thank to Dido @ General Assembly who help to guide us to the right direction when we get stuck, thanks Hugh @ General Assembly for sharing his knowledge!
+A big thanks to Dido who helped guide us to the right direction when whenever we needed help and to Hugh, Mandy, and Rod for sharing their knowledge as well!